Complex fluid models of mixed quantum-classical dynamics: Conclusions and perspectives

 The idea of restoring trajectories in quantum dynamics is extremely inviting, as it offers the possibility of new convenient computational schemes borrowing methods from classical simulation codes.
 However, despite the considerable work carried out over the last few decades on Madelung's hydrodynamics, the latter posses severe difficulties that continue to challenge the community.
 In this scenario, mixed quantum-classical models represent a promising perspective.
 While most of these models continue to be used in several test cases with a certain success, their underlying equations suffer from well-known consistency issues.
 The possible violation of Heisenberg's uncertainty principle in the most popular method \cite{Bondarenko} is only one example \cite{AgCi07}.

-Having proposed a new Hamiltonian phase-space model overcoming most of these issues, here we have dealt with the problem of formulating a Hamiltonian fluid closure which goes beyond Ehrenfest dynamics and yet satisfies its consistency properties.
-As we showed, the proposed model succeeds in capturing quantum-classical correlations in the case of pure-dephasing systems, which is precisely where the Ehrenfest model fails.
+Having proposed a new Hamiltonian phase-space model overcoming these issues, here we have dealt with the problem of formulating a Hamiltonian fluid closure which goes beyond Ehrenfest dynamics and yet satisfies its consistency properties.
+As we showed, the proposed complex fluid model succeeds in capturing quantum-classical correlations in the case of pure-dephasing systems, which is precisely where the Ehrenfest model fails.
 Certain pure-dephasing systems were shown to be challenging also for other models alternative to Ehrenfest \cite{BoGBTr19}.
 Importantly, the proposed model has also the advantage of involving only first-order gradients.
-This point represents a major simplification over Madelung hydrodynamics, whose main difficulties arise from the appearance of second-order gradients in its equations of motion.
+This point represents a major simplification over Madelung hydrodynamics, whose main difficulties arise from the appearance of higher-order gradients in its equations of motion.
 This simplification happens at the expense of introducing two extra scalar fields that are transported by the flow.
-While one of them, the field $c$, is naturally linked to the fluid density, the backreaction field $b$ deserves further attention.
-Indeed, while being crucial to capture quantum-classical correlations, it is not clear how $b$ should be initialized.
+While the field $c$ is naturally linked to the fluid density, the backreaction field $b$ deserves further attention.
+Indeed, it is not clear how $b$ should be initialized.
 One has a few possibilities in this regard.